CarCareTruth Score

 The right buy for anyone with aftermarket tint, a ceramic glass coating, or a rain-repellent treatment who wants the cleanest possible safety data sheet in the category.
 Skip it if maximum community-review volume matters; larger sellers in the category have ten to fifty times the Amazon footprint.

 The safety data sheet §2 records no GHS hazard classification at the mixture level · no signal word, no pictograms, no H-codes · and §15 explicitly states the product does not contain any California Proposition 65 chemicals.
-SDS §8 makes affirmative no-PPE declarations across eye, skin, and respiratory axes.
+SDS §8 states no special protective equipment is required for eye/face or skin/body and none is needed for respiratory protection under normal use, but §2 separately notes mild eye irritation and skin drying/irritation from prolonged or repeated contact, and §8 calls for ventilation if respiratory exposure limits are exceeded · situational precautions rather than a blanket no-PPE declaration.
 VOC content is roughly 24 g/L estimated from the §3 isopropyl alcohol disclosure, below any meaningful regulatory bracket.
 SDS §12 records no aquatic-toxicity classification but notes the environmental impact has not been fully investigated, so that field is stored as no-data rather than confirmed negative.

 The safety data sheet on file is revision 2014-09-11, retrieved from Home Depot's vendor-portal CDN.
 The Hope Company has not republished.
 The back-of-bottle ingredient panel still matches §3 (water, isopropyl alcohol, surfactant blend, glycol ether, preservative, fragrance) and the §2 'not hazardous' classification still aligns with the disclosed chemistry, so the document is treated as current.
 The age is a stale-SDS flag, not a defect · the formula and disclosures still line up.